labra/labra.github.io/content/post/homePage.md

  some extra-information like the journal, year or authors, so I had to customize the academic theme.

-In order to browse Hugo documentation while being online, I found useful [this project](https://github.com/hamoid/long-hugo-doc), which generated all Hugo documentation in a single HTML page.
+In order to browse Hugo documentation while being offline, I found useful [this project](https://github.com/hamoid/long-hugo-doc), which generated all Hugo documentation in a single HTML page.

 It seems that the customization can be easily done by replacing